These roasted baby eggplants with goat cheese stuffing are topped with honey, balsamic vinegar and parsley. A great party appetizer!

 The land where I spend my days seeking out farmers markets and the freshest ingredients, making whatever I’ve been inspired by that day for dinner.

-Instead, I made this in real life.
+Instead, I made these stuffed baby eggplants in real life.

 The land where no one can get together for dinner parties because there are 1 million babies involved now.

 The land that when I put anything on besides sweats or workout clothes I actually feel proud of myself.

 The land where every adult conversation I have somehow turns to babies, the birthing process or why we don’t want them.

 The land where I still have a 9-5 “real” job that pays my mortgage.

 The land where the Asian grocery store is as close as I get to a farmers market 99% of the year.